Trekort

-Trekort, Tre-Kort or, in Swedish, also Trikort, is an old card game of Danish origin for four or five players that was usually played for money.
-It was also known in Sweden, where it developed into the variant of Knack.
-The name Trekort is also loosely used to describe related three-card games such as Swedish Köpknack.
+Trekort, tre-kort or, in Swedish, also trikort, is an old card game of Danish origin for four or five players that was usually played for money.
+It was also known in Sweden, where it developed into the variant of knack.
+The name trekort is also loosely used to describe related three-card games such as Swedish köpknack.
 The name means "three cards" and may therefore be related to German Dreiblatt.

 History

-The rules of Trekort are first recorded in a short Danish games compendium in 1774.
+The rules of trekort are first recorded in a short Danish games compendium in 1774.
 They were reprinted with minor changes by Jørgensen in the early decades of the 19th century and followed by other accounts of the same basic rules during the mid-19th century.
 The game appears to have been popular with farmers and was described as "infamous" as well as rowdy and the reason why card playing was condemned by many as "anything but an innocent pleasure."
 Sometimes significant amounts of money were wagered and cheating and brawling were not unknown.
+Christensen (1908) records that "they cursed and banged the table so hard that the shot-glasses and everything on the table danced and rattled."

 The game had reached Sweden by 1839 when an identical set of rules to those of Jørgensen (1829) was published that same year in Swedish.
-It was still current around 1870 as 'Trikort' and appears to have developed since then into the more elaborate variants of Knack, Köpknack and Svängknack.
+It was still current around 1870 as 'trikort' and appears to have developed since then into the more elaborate variants of knack, köpknack and svängknack.
 In Germany, the game went under the name of Dreiblatt or Dreekart, although those names were also given to various other, unrelated, games.

 Rules

-The following description is based on Kebslein (1774):
+The following description is based on Kebslein (1774), who is closely followed by Jørgensen (1829):

 Preliminaries

 The game is best played by five players.
-A pack of 36 French-suited cards is used, presumably ranking in their natural order, Aces high.
-After shuffling well, the dealer offers the cards to the right for cutting and then deals to the left, first 2 cards apiece, and then a third card each, before turning the next for trumps.
+A pack of 36 French-suited cards is used, presumably ranking in their natural order, aces high.
+After shuffling well, the dealer offers the cards to the right for cutting and then deals to the left, first two cards apiece, and then a third card each, before turning the next for trumps.

 Players then examine their cards and, beginning with forehand, announce whether they will play or pass.
 Players that pass return their cards to the stock which is not used.